agsb/u2forth.asm/README.md

   still no support for compile new words into FLASH;
   still no support for use eeprom;
   sure all goes to SRAM, all goes to void.

-Sure there are lots of documents showing how to do those, reviews will be done.
+Sure, there are lots of documents showing how to do those, including Dr. Ting books, AVR manuals, but reviews will be done.

 # Constants and Variables

 Those could be defined in assembler as .EQU for constants and as .DW for variables, but must be pushed at top of parameter stack

-The forth internal constants are flash
+The forth internal constants are in flash

-  address: PSP0, RSP0, TIB0, PAD0, PAD1, as start of parameter (data) stack, return stack, terminal input buffer, scratch-pads.
+  address: PSP0, RSP0, TIB0, PAD0, as start of parameter (data) stack, return stack, terminal input buffer, scratch-pad buffer.

-  values: CELL, FALSE, TRUE, ZERO, ONE, TWO
+  values: CELL, FALSE, TRUE, ZERO, ONE, TWO, as 2 bytes, 0 zero, -1, 0, 1, 2

-  ascii:  \0, \a, \b, \t, \n, \v, \f, \r, \e
+  ascii:  space, \b, \n, \r, \e, as ascii codes for whitespace, backspace, new line, carriage return, escape

+  ascii:  \, (, ), for comments

+  ascii: ", for strings

-The forth internal variables are static in sram
+The forth internal variables are in sram

-  STATE, BASE, HERE, LAST, as compilation or execution state, number system base, where are heap, where is last word.
+  STATE, BASE, LAST, as compilation or execution state, number system base, where is last word.

-  NP, UP, CP, SPAN, HLD, CONTEXT, CURRENT, HANDLE, TIN,
+  NP, UP, CP, SPAN, HLD, CONTEXT, CURRENT,

 # Details